Near Friendship in Adams County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1979 by the Wisconsin Historical Society.
 (Marker Number 260.)

 Location.
-44° 0.1′ N, 89° 49.192′ W. Marker is near Friendship, Wisconsin Touch for map.
+44° 0.1′ N, 89° 49.192′ W. Marker is near Friendship, Wisconsin, in Adams County.
+Marker can be reached from State Highway 13 0.3 miles north of Czech Avenue, on the left when traveling north.
 Marker is in Roche-A-Cri State Park (fee area), near the Eagle Ridge Trail parking lot.
+Touch for map.
 Marker is in this post office area: Friendship WI 53934, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 11 miles of this marker, measured as the crow flies.
 Veterans Memorial / Cpl.
 Red Cloud Tribute (approx. 2.1 miles away); East Arkdale Cemetery (approx. 3.3 miles away); Site of the First Norwegian Evangelical Lutheran Church of Roche-a-Cri (approx. 5 miles away); West Church (approx. 5.1 miles away); Lutheran Church of the Norwegian Synod (approx. 5.2 miles away); Monroe Cemetery (approx. 10.4 miles away).

 Additional keywords.
 Friendship